 ./easyrsa gen-req myclient1 nopass ./easyrsa sign-req client myclient1

-If the first command above was done on a remote system get the .req file to the CA server.
+If the first command above was done on a remote system, then copy the .req file to the CA server.
 There you can then import it via

 easyrsa import-req /incoming/myclient1.req myclient1.
 Then you can go on with the second

 In both cases, afterwards copy the following files to the client using a secure method:

 As the client certificates and keys are only required on the client machine, you can remove them from the server.

 Simple Server Configuration

 Along with your OpenVPN installation you got these sample config files (and many more if you check):

 root@server:/# ls -l /usr/share/doc/openvpn/examples/sample-config-files/ total 68 -rw-r--r-- 1 root root 3427 2011-07-04 15:09 client.conf -rw-r--r-- 1 root root 4141 2011-07-04 15:09 server.conf.gz

 Start with copying and unpacking server.conf.gz to /etc/openvpn/server.conf.